SheepReaper/SQLPowerDoc/docs/WindowsInventory Readme.txt

 Additional Help
 ---------------
-If you're still having problems using SQL Power Doc after reading through this guide please post in the Discussions (https://sqlpowerdoc.codeplex.com/discussions) or reach out to @SQLDBA on Twitter.
+If you're still having problems using SQL Power Doc after reading through this guide please post in the Discussions (https://sqlpowerdoc.codeplex.com/discussions) or reach out to @SQLDBA, @LarsPlatzdasch on Twitter.